Learn about the Herbert Writing Center’s training program

 Going forward, I can use many of the skills I’ve developed with the Herbert Writing Center in future writing consultation and beyond.
 Having good “customer service” skills and making people feel welcome when they are sharing a vulnerable piece of themselves can be applicable to many situations.
 Additionally, nearly all of the skills that I try to teach students are helpful in my own writing, such as thoroughly reading the rubric, breaking a task down into chunks, and much more.

-Our Writing Consultation Community
+Our Writing Consultant Community

 For more information about our writing consultant training program,